Ir para o conteúdo principal

 17. Patience

-Instead of closing out tickets or ending chats as quickly as possible, patient service representatives are willing to pause, think, and act in the best interests of their customers.
-Active listening, detailed problem-solving, and compassionate thinking are vital for dealing with angry customers while prioritizing CX.
+Instead of rushing to close tickets or end chats, patient service representatives take the time to pause, think, and act in their customers’ best interests.
+They use active listening, detailed problem-solving, and compassionate thinking to deal with angry customers while prioritizing CX.

 Calmly meeting a customer’s questions, confusion, and frustration can be the difference between loyal and lost customers.